raspberrypilearning/mood-indicator/en/step_4.md

 --- /task ---

 --- task ---

+**Test:** Run your script and make sure that you can switch between moods.

+--- /task ---

+--- task ---

 **Debug:** You might find some bugs in your project that you need to fix.
 Here are some common bugs.

+[pico-common-code-errors]

+Code runs, but nothings happens:
++ Check that your inputs are connected correctly and that you used the correct pin in your code
++ Check the Thonny Shell for any messages about variables or functions not being defined, you might have forgotten to change the examples to match your code
++ Check your code carefully.
+You could add `print` statements to help you understand what is happening.

 --- collapse ---